mattasker/old-site/_pages/cv.md

 Education
 ======
-* Ph.D in Applied Mathematics, University of Leeds, 2025 (expected)
+* 2021-2025 (expected): Ph.D in Applied Mathematics, University of Leeds
-* MPhys. in Physics with Theoretical Physics, University of Manchester, 2021 (First Class)
+* 2017-2021: MPhys. in Physics with Theoretical Physics, University of Manchester, First Class
-* A Levels, King Edward VI School, Mathematics - A\*, Physics - A\*, Computer Science - A\*, AS Further Maths - A
+* 2015-2017: A Levels, King Edward VI School, Mathematics - A\*, Physics - A\*, Computer Science - A\*, AS Further Maths - A

 Dissemination
 ======